AryanBastani/SCL-Star/README.md

 ---

 > **Note:**
-If the learning process takes too long (e.g., if the learning round number in the terminal exceeds 1000), save `Results.csv`, restart the experiment, and merge new data later:
+If the learning process takes too long (e.g., if the learning round number in the terminal exceeds 1000, such as "INFO: Starting round 1001"), save `Results.csv`, restart the experiment, and merge new data later:
 > - Place the previous `Results.csv` as `1.csv` in the `Merging Tool` folder.
 > - Place the new `Results.csv` as `2.csv`.
 > - Run `Merge Results.ipynb` to generate a merged `Results.csv`.